tuxagon/yata-cli/ROADMAP.md

 - `[x]` Create a nuclear option to just restart
 - `[x]` Create a separate backup file if one already exists
 - `[ ]` Create a tutorial type command, like `yata tutor`
+- `[ ]` Something regarding subtasks should be figured out
+- `[ ]` Add super-friendly messages and possibly allow for customizing messages based on names and configuration (like adding pirate-y messages)

 This is not listed in any particular order and some of these are just thoughts and may change or just not get implemented.
 Roadmap = Braindump right now.